MIT-DB-Class/simple-db-hw-2022/lab4.md

 `TransactionAbortedExceptions` corresponding to resolved deadlocks to the console.

-Your code should now should pass the `TransactionTest` system test (which may also run for quite a long time depending on your implementation).
+Your code should now should pass the `TransactionTest{One, Two, Five, Ten, AllDirty}` system tests (which may also run for quite a long time depending on your implementation).

 At this point, you should have a recoverable database, in the sense that if the database system crashes (at a point other than `transactionComplete()`) or if